dariofad/dot-emacs/readme.md

   is easier.

 + What about **LSP configuration**?
-I tend to rely only on LSP basic functions (and without changing the default keybindings).
+I tend to rely only on LSP basic functions (again, without changing the default keybindings).
 In general, I think that language-specific command line tools are more convenient when there is the need to trace, inspect or debug a project.
 These tools can be neatly arranged into Makefiles recipes,